abdelrahim-hentabli/CS179N-Project/README.md

 `git checkout master`
 3. Merge your branch with `git merge your-branch-name`.
 4. Open Unity.
 Make sure master is seleced in the "Branches" tab.
 Push immediately to master by pressing the "Push" button.

+### Hello, this is just a test message from Alex to see if I can push anything.